 A real moment when HFT could have made a quick buck happened after the Swiss National Bank’s big surprise in 2015 when they stopped tying the Swiss Franc to the Euro.
 The markets went wild, and prices for anything connected to the Swiss Franc were everywhere on different trading platforms.
 An HFT firm that could watch all these platforms might have grabbed Swiss Francs cheaply on one platform and sold them for more on another, all in the blink of an eye.
 This kind of quick thinking and action is what HFT is known for—being able to jump on info and make trades way faster than any person could.

-To wrap it up, HFT uses many clever and varied tactics.
-They rely on algorithms that are so fast and efficient that they can grab opportunities that average traders would miss.
+To wrap up, HFT uses many clever and varied tactics.
+Its algorithms are so fast and efficient that it can grab opportunities that average traders would miss.
 Whether keeping the market lively or holding the chance to profit from price differences, HFT firms show just how smart and tech-savvy the financial market has become.

 The Challenges and Risks of High Frequency Trading